robinrodricks/FluentStorage/doc/implementations/microsoft-azure-datalakestore.md

 - Uploading a file always overwrites existing file if it exists, otherwise a new file is created.
 This still takes one network call.
 - Appending to a file checks if a file exists first, so this operation results in two network calls.
 - List operation supports folder hierary, folders, recursion, and limiting by number of items, i.e. no limitations whatsoever.
+- Application that creates an instance of IBlobStorage is highly recomended to set `ServicePointManager.DefaultConnectionLimit` to the number of threads application wants the sdk to use before creating any instance of IBlobStorage.
+By default ServicePointManager.DefaultConnectionLimit is set to 2 by .NET runtime which might be a small number.

 ## Appendix.
 Creating a Service Principal